undecaf/vue-barcode-scanner/README.md

 $ yarn add @undecaf/vue-barcode-scanner
 ```

-Then `import BarcodeScanner from '@undecaf/vue-barcode-scanner'` where required.
+Then `import BarcodeScanner from '@undecaf/vue-barcode-scanner'` where required and place as
+`<barcode-scanner>` in your template.

 ### As plain `<script>`